mhoc/river/README.md

-# River: A WS debug client
+# Status

+This application does work, but has many known bugs and is not under active development.

 ![](http://i.imgur.com/iJxkJfP.jpg)

 # Installation (source)

 You can't `go get` this package; I use `gb` instead.
-If you already have that, skip the first step.
+If you already have that, skip the first line.

 ```
 go get github.com/constabulary/gb/...